Pedro Infante: Homages

-In 1983, the radio state KWKW, located in Los Angeles, CA, who was at the time broadcasting a Pedro Infante hour that aired songs as well as readings of fan letters, organized a campaign to change one of Boyle Heights street names to Pedro Infante Street.
+In 1983, the radio state KWKW, located in Los Angeles, CA, which was at the time broadcasting a Pedro Infante hour that aired songs as well as readings of fan letters, organized a campaign to change one of Boyle Heights street names to Pedro Infante Street.
 Later it was decided Euclid Heights would become Pedro Infante Street, and the unveiling of the street sign was in August 1983.

-Infante was awarded a star on the Hollywood Walk of Fame on August 1, 1993.
+Infante was awarded a star on the Hollywood Walk of Fame on 1 August 1993.
 His star is located at 7083 Hollywood Boulevard.

-On April 2, 2001, Infante was inducted into the International Latin Music Hall of Fame in an awards ceremony that also included Xavier Cugat and Ruben Blades.
-The event was held at the Hostos Center For The Arts And Culture, located in the Bronx, New York City, NY.
+On 2 April 2001, Infante was inducted into the International Latin Music Hall of Fame in an awards ceremony that also included Xavier Cugat and Ruben Blades.
+The event was held at the Hostos Center For The Arts And Culture, located in the Bronx, New York City.

 Museums

 There are five museums dedicated to his life and career: